ReclaimerGold/rnd-terraform/README.md

 This repository is used to manage the static infrastructure in the Reif.NET Datacenter utilizing GitOps principles.

+## Utilizing

+To run this project, go to the 'home-lab' folder, and run the command `terraform apply -var-file <your-tfvars-file>`

 ## Current Components

 At the moment, only the following components of our datacenter are included: